NeverPeak Performance Lab in Austin TX, physician-led endurance testing

 who does this himself.

-Dr. Steve Elsbecker is an emergency medicine physician, a DO, and a serious endurance athlete who built this lab because the one he needed didn't exist.
+Dr. Steve Elsbecker is an emergency medicine physician and a DO who came to medicine already being an athlete.
+He built this lab because the one he needed didn't exist.

 The story